- Brush Cutters vs. String Trimmers: What’s The Difference?

 What Are You Cutting?

-If you’ve got a whole lot of hard and tall weeds, slender tree saplings, or overgrown bushy material, that’s when you will generally need a brush cutter.
+If you’ve got a whole lot of hard, tall, or thick weeds, slender tree saplings, or overgrown bushy material, that’s when you will generally need a brush cutter.
 A good rule of thumb is that if the material you have to cut is a quarter of an inch in diameter and is brown, not green, you need the brush cutter.